SeppPenner/NetCoreMQTTExampleJsonConfig/README.md

 }
 ```

-### Various definition (Matching multiple client ids for one username and password combination):
+### Various definition (Matching multiple client ids for one username and password combination)

 ```json
 {